Skip to navigation

 [BBC Master version]

-Name: HLOIN [Show more] Type: Subroutine Category: Drawing lines Summary: Draw a horizontal line from (X1, Y1) to (X2, Y1) Deep dive: Drawing colour pixels in mode 5
+Name: HLOIN [Show more] Type: Subroutine Category: Drawing lines Summary: Draw a horizontal line from (X1, Y1) to (X2, Y1) Deep dive: Drawing colour pixels on the BBC Micro

 Returns: Y Y is preserved